 How to Remove Text from a Cell in Excel (9 Easy Ways)

 In the following dataset, you can see the Product Name and Product ID columns.
-Using this dataset, we will go through 9 easy methods to remove text from the Excel cell.
-Here, we used Excel 365.
-You can use any available Excel version.
+Let’s use it to demonstrate how you can remove text from the IDs.

 Dataset to Remove Text from Excel Cell